Animal Welfare policy

 At Tesco we recognise the importance of antibiotics in both human and animal medicine and the threat from improper use in livestock supply chains.
 It is for this reason that we make sure antibiotics are used responsibly.
 Our approach is to require our producers to use antibiotics as sparingly as possible without compromising animal welfare.

-Antibiotics are not used routinely.
+Antibiotics are not used routinely or as growth promotors.
 Where it is necessary to treat an animal, it must be done under veterinary supervision with the vet deciding which type of antibiotic is appropriate.
 All antibiotic usage must be recorded in a veterinary health plan, which must be regularly reviewed by both the vet and farmer.
 We make sure that Critically Important Antibiotics (CIA’s) for Human Health are only ever used as a last resort when other courses of action haven’t worked.

 We are actively working to reduce use of antibiotics in our supply chain through our supplier partnerships and sustainable farming groups.
 Going forward, targeted reduction strategies and sharing of best practice will help us achieve significant year on year reductions in antibiotic use in our supply chains.